GuideUpdated March 26, 2026

 Psychology Today is collapsing as a referral source

-Therapists report 77 to 94 percent drops in PT inquiries.
+Many therapists report sharp declines in PT inquiries.
 Platform companies are crowding the listings.
-The $30/month directory that built many practices is no longer delivering.
+The directory can still help, but for many practices it no longer carries the caseload by itself.

 AI search is becoming a primary referral channel